ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-2-Notes.md

 ## 2.4 Function Application

-> The notation for function application is a bit different than is common in mathematics.
+> The notation for function application is a bit different from it is common in mathematics.
 These differences are highlighted by the table below:
 >
 > Mathematics | Haskell |
 > :-: | :-: |